-She is currently at work on a “post-monograph,” a purely digital, book-length project on Afrofuturism, and a print monograph on the the subject of the afterlife in African American literature and culture.
+She is currently at work on two book-length projects: a “post-monograph,” a born-digital project on Afrofuturism, and a print monograph on the the subject of the afterlife in African American literature and culture.
 Her second book, Each Hour Redeem: Time and Justice in African American Literature, was published in March 2013 by the University of Minnesota Press.
 (Each Hour Redeem) Her first book, Unnatural Selections: Eugenics in American Modernism and the Harlem Renaissance, was published in 2004.
 Before she joined Macalester's faculty in 2003, she taught African American Literature at Bowie State University, one of the oldest historically black colleges in the nation.
 She has also held visiting appointments at Brown University and Brandeis University.
-Prior to entering graduate school, she worked in the public health field.
+Prior to entering graduate school, Daylanne worked in the public health field.

 Areas of Study